Portfolio-Solver-Platform/infrastructure/README.md

 ## How to run
 By running `make dev` all services will be deployed on your local minikube

+You can access the services through the gateway by executing the `access.sh` script.

 # update
 The update.sh script simply runs git pull on all services